 Here we share our suggestions of hotels perfectly suited to birdwatchers, highlighting some of their differences to help you select your perfect property.

 The Gambia is well known as a fantastic destination for birdwatching.
-There are over 540 species of birds found here, and many bird enthusiasts, such as BBC Presenter Chris Packham, return year after year.
+There are over 540 species of birds found here, and many bird enthusiasts, return year after year.

 “The Gambia remains a top birding destination.
 Easily accessible, affordable and packed with a range of exciting species, it’s a great place to get an introduction to African birds or snap some super photographs.
-The guides are brilliant, the people are friendly, the hotels and food are good and the sun shines.
-That’s why I go back for more every year!”
+The guides are brilliant, the people are friendly, the hotels and food are good and the sun shines.”
 Chris Packham, BBC Presenter

 Where to stay for birdwatching in The Gambia